scalar-labs/scalardb/docs/schema-loader.md

 }
 ```

-### Create, alter, repair, or delete tables
+### Sample usage

+With the `SchemaLoader` class, you can execute the same commands as the CLI:
-You can create, alter, delete, or repair tables that are defined in the schema by using Schema Loader.
-To do this, you can pass a ScalarDB properties file, schema, and additional options, if needed, as shown below:
+- To create, alter, delete, or repair tables that are defined in the schema, you can pass a ScalarDB properties file, schema, and additional options, if needed.
+- To upgrade the environment, you can pass a ScalarDB properties, and additional options, if needed.

 ```java
 public class SchemaLoaderSample {